All around the Mediterranean - solo 1964

 From top left: Tunesia, Libya, Egypt, Jordan

-By sheer coincidence, I ran into my former hitchhiking partner Ruud (see below) in Damascus, Syria.
+By sheer coincidence, I ran into my former hitchhiking partner Ruud (see 'How it all began' below) in Damascus, Syria.
 We decided to hitchhike together to Jordan.
 There, we experienced the warm hospitality of the Bani Sakher Bedouin tribe in the desert.
-We spent two days and nights in a tent like the one shown in the picture above.
+We spent the day in a tent similar to the one shown above, and after attending an evening celebration - where men and women sang and danced in separate groups - we spent the night there as well.
 Ruud, who was studying Arabic at the time (and later became a renowned professor of islamic law), had the opportunity to practice his language skills - although the younger generation Bedouins also spoke English.

 One elderly tribesman recalled meeting Lawrence of Arabia during negotiations over support for the Arab Revolt against the Turks in World War I. Most Europeans traveling in the Middle East in 1964 were still under the spell of the legendary British colonel, inspired by the epic film Lawrence of Arabia, which had been released two years earlier.